 Choosing the right base pay structure for your organization is crucial to the success of your strategy.
 Will you differ salaries by roles, titles, departments, or skills and experience?
 Or do you want to offer a blanket salary regardless of skill or title?

-The different pay rates include:
+The different employee pay rates include:

 Once you've selected a structure or a hybrid structure for your organization, you can determine your salary ranges.
 This helps you determine the minimum and maximum base salary you will offer employees based on their roles or experience.

-With a base salary strategy in place, you can now determine your organization’s raise structure.
-You’ll want to decide how often you’ll provide raises and the criteria.
-Will raises be automatic for cost-of-living increases, or will they be tied to annual reviews?
+With a base salary strategy in place, you can now determine your organization's raise structure.
+You'll want to decide how often you'll provide raises and the criteria.
+Will raises be automatic for cost-of-living adjustments, or will they be tied to annual reviews?

 Step pay is a type of compensation where certain jobs or departments receive salary increases based on time with your organization and performance.
-For example, employees could earn a pay increase every year they work with the organization up to the maximum salary allocated.
+For example, employees could earn a pay increase every year they work with the organization, up to the maximum salary allocated.

 Many organizations also use competitive rates to determine raises.
 This is when you adjust your pay rates to remain competitive in the job market.